 When can I register, and what does it cost?

 Registration is an annual process which is open from 01 – 30 November each year.
 In exceptional circumstances, applications will be considered outside of this period, on request.

 The current registration fee is determined by your working hours

-- Carey Baptist College Ministry Development Course (MDC) student – $0
+- Enrolled in the Carey Baptist College Ministry Development Course (MDC) as a student – $0

 Please note that your registration fee is non-refundable.

 Once my application has been submitted, am I automatically registered?